Jarren Duran Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.2 K/9, the sixth-best in the league.

-- The Mariners have a 3.82 team ERA that ranks fifth across all league pitching staffs.
+- The Mariners have a 3.84 team ERA that ranks fourth across all league pitching staffs.

-- The Mariners allow the fifth-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to give up the ninth-fewest home runs in baseball (117 total, 1.1 per game).

+- Gilbert looks for his 10th win when he gets the start for the Mariners, his 22nd of the season.
+He is 9-5 with a 3.83 ERA and 121 strikeouts in 124 2/3 innings pitched.

-- His last appearance was on Wednesday against the Minnesota Twins, when the right-hander went 5 2/3 innings, surrendering six earned runs while giving up eight hits.
+- The righty last appeared on Saturday against the Arizona Diamondbacks, when he tossed 6 1/3 innings, allowing two earned runs while giving up nine hits.

-- In 14 games this season, the 24-year-old has put up an ERA of 3.96, with 8.5 strikeouts per nine innings.
-Opponents are batting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.